DoD-Platform-One/gitlab/chart/doc/backup-restore/restore.md

 It is recommended that you restore a backup to the same version of GitLab on which it was created.

-GitLab backup restores are taken by running the `backup-utility` command on the Task Runner pod provided in the chart.
+GitLab backup restores are taken by running the `backup-utility` command on the Toolbox pod provided in the chart.

-Before running the restore for the first time, you should ensure the [Task Runner is properly configured](index.md) for access to [object storage](index.md#object-storage)
+Before running the restore for the first time, you should ensure the [Toolbox is properly configured](index.md) for access to [object storage](index.md#object-storage)

 The backup utility provided by GitLab Helm chart supports restoring a tarball from any of the following locations

 1. The `gitlab-backups` bucket in the object storage service associated to the instance.
 This is the default scenario.
 1. A public URL that can be accessed from the pod.
-1. A local file that you can copy to the Task Runner pod using `kubectl cp`
+1. A local file that you can copy to the Toolbox pod using `kubectl cp`

 ## Restoring the secrets